sensei-hacker/inavwiki/MSP-V2.md

 | 0x1000-0x1FFF | INAV-specific     |  ✘   | iNav    |      |
 | 0xF000-0xFFFF | PG access    |  ✔   | N/A    |      |

 *) PG access is to directly access configuration data (parameter groups).
-Exact operation (Read/Write) is defined by flags.
-Exact specification of parameter group access is to be defined.
+Parameter group ID (PGN) is defined by lower 12 bits of Function ID.
+Parameter group version and exact operation (Read/Write) is defined by flags field.
+Exact specification of parameter group access is yet to be defined.